-Fuel poverty can leave people struggling to heat their homes affordably during the winter months.
+- 30. Fuel poverty can leave people struggling to heat their homes affordably during the winter months.
 Whether an energy bill is high or low might mean the difference to whether they will be cold or run out of money.
 This seriously affects residents' health, wellbeing and quality of life.
-The impact on the NHS is severe, and cold homes lead to Excess Winter Deaths, especially among the most vulnerable in society.
+The impact on the NHS is severe, and cold homes lead to Excess Winter Deaths, especially among the most vulnerable in society. - 31.
 Energy efficiency and affordable heating at home represent two of the most effective ways to combat fuel poverty and maintain a healthy home.
 In turn, energy efficiency reduces the impact of homes on the environment.
+Objective C1.6 of the council's Strategic Climate Action Plan is 'We will prioritise actions for fuel poor and vulnerable households, needing assistance with accessing grant funds to improve energy efficiency and reduce their energy costs.' - 32.
+The London Plan 2021 sets out that all new major residential developments should be meeting net-zero carbon in line with Policy S1 2.
+This includes a minimum on-site reduction of 35 per cent beyond Building Regulations.
+Where it is clearly demonstrated that the zero-carbon target cannot be fully achieved onsite, any shortfall will be provided through a cash in lieu contribution to the Borough's carbon offset fund.